blinqx-vh/uwkluis-client/README.md

 ## Webhooks
-The UwKluis API provides several webhook options, so your client can be notified if a consumer connection changes (for instance when a consumer establishes a connection using their code, or changes the granted scopes) or when a consumer dossier changes (either by the consumer or by another client application or organization).
+The UwKluis API provides several webhook options, so your client can be notified if a consumer connection changes (for instance when a consumer establishes a connection, or changes the granted scopes) or when a consumer dossier changes (either by the consumer or by another client application or organization).
 Registering webhooks can be done after an organization user has established a connection using Oauth2.
 The [ufo/webhook-client](https://packagist.org/packages/ufo/webhook-client) package can help implementing webhooks in your